madstap/recex/README.md

 The second one is that you might want to make the schedule configurable.
 If I want a job to execute at 10:30 every day instead of at 9, that should ideally involve changing a config file, and not changing code.

-They do mention that you can use a dsl to generate the sequence that you feed into chime, which is exactly what I [recommend doing](#Chime) with recex.

 ### Structured data